luopangda/css-learning-guide/README.md

 ---

 <p align="center">
-  This is a tutorial that helps someone learns code on his own ! please join me.
+  This is a tutorial that helps someone learns code on his own !
+Please join me.
 </p>

 ## Getting Started